gfowle201926762/game_of_life/README.md

 The game is zero player cellular automaton inspired by the mathematician John Conway.

-Click on cells to make them alive, or press 'f' to fill the grid with live cells, 'c' to clear the grid of live cells, 't' to turn every other cell alive, 'x' to turn every other cell alive within the central region of the grid, 'r' to randomly select cells to be alive, 'm' to randomly select cells to be alive in the central region of the grid, 'h' to randomly select cells to be alive with a high probability, 'l' to randomly select cells to be alive with a low probability.
+Click on cells to make them alive (or to kill them), or press 'f' to fill the grid with live cells, 'c' to clear the grid of live cells, 't' to turn every other cell alive, 'x' to turn every other cell alive within the central region of the grid, 'r' to randomly select cells to be alive, 'm' to randomly select cells to be alive in the central region of the grid, 'h' to randomly select cells to be alive with a high probability, 'l' to randomly select cells to be alive with a low probability.

 Hit 'ENTER' to start the iterations, and 'space' to pause the iterations.